-Patent term extensions may be granted as a result of delays in prosecution which are the fault of the USPTO.
+Patent term extensions may be granted because of delays in prosecution which are the fault of the USPTO.
 These extensions will be granted at issuance and are not typically subject to challenge without a civil action.

-Patent owners can also apply for term extensions due to delays by other regulatory agencies.
-A typical example is a patent for a drug which needs FDA approval in order to be sold.
+Patent owners can also apply for term extensions due to delays by other government agencies.
+A typical example is a patent for a drug which needs FDA approval to be sold.
 These extensions are governed by 35 U.S.C. § 156.